 Seven Regional Coordinating Committees have been formed.

-They are as follows:- en.
-Lincolme taxis gos all-drive cor line this division has too main functions;- regional and international tourist organizations, in
+They are as follows:-

-Kedah, Perlis and Penang Region;
+- 1. Kedah, Perlis and Penang Region;

-Perak Region;
+- Perak Region;

-Central Region;
+- 3. Central Region; -

-Johore Region;
+- 4. Johore Region;

-Pahang Region;
+- 5. Pahang Region;

-Kelantan-Trengganu Region;
+- Kelantan-Trengganu Region;

-7. Sabah Region.
+- Sabah Region.

 (iii) Enforcement and Facilitation Division

 The rapid development of the tourist industry has created the need to ensure that all tourist facilities and services in this country are of good and acceptable standards.
 The Tourist Development Corporation (Certificate and Control of Guides) Regulations, 1976 which were introduced to Peninsular Malaysia on 15th March 1976, empower TDC to organise tourist guides' courses, to register qualified tourist guides and to control their activities.
 The Regulations have been implemented in Sabah and Sarawak since 1st December, 1978.